stefanmielke/MachineTranslated/README.md

 - The 'jp' and 'en' files have to have the same amount of lines, so the merge can work.
 - `<blank>` tags are added to add the same amount of spacing as the original work, so remember to keep them exact.
 - Images can't be translated, only the original is used.

+---

+### Future Improvements

+- Improve the translation using other models.
+Open Source models tested could not reach a good quality, but I couldn't test with `nllb-200-3.3B`, only up to `nllb-200-1.3B`.
+ChatGPT 4o was the best one, but too expensive for this project.
+- Remove extra files from the website, and leave only the out files.
+- Create the website entirely using github actions.
+    - Have to create home index.md automatically.
+    - Move files out of docs folder (or use another folder for output?).
+    - Run py scripts during build (`merge_chapters.py` and `create_index_file_per_serie.py`).